alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/plan-manage-content/identify-user-needs.md

 Acceptance criteria can help define a user need by listing what must be done for the need to be met.

-For example, from the ‘good example’ used above, the acceptance criteria could be when the user:
+For example, from the 'good example' used above, the acceptance criteria could be when the user:

-* understands what carer’s allowance is
+* understands what carer's allowance is
-* understands if they’re eligible
+* understands if they're eligible
-* can apply for carer’s allowance
+* can apply for carer's allowance
 * understands how much they are entitled to